Skip to content

 Reduce the wattage

-Because an LED light bulb is so much more efficient and has a higher light output, it’s likely that you will need a lower wattage of light bulb than your previous incandescent light bulb.
-As a rough guide, a 5 to 25W LED light bulb will give the same brightness as a 40-100W incandescent light bulb.
+Because an LED light bulb is much more efficient and produces higher light output, you’ll likely require a lower wattage compared to your previous incandescent bulb.
+As a rough guideline, a 5 to 25W LED bulb can provide the same brightness as a 40-100W incandescent bulb.

-Therefore, the first thing to check is the wattage of the LED light bulbs you’ve installed.
-If they seem light they might be too high, it’s worth testing out a lower wattage.
-Some LED light bulbs will have a conversion factor on their packaging, telling you the equivalent in traditional light bulbs.
+To address this, start by checking the wattage of the LED bulbs you’ve installed.
+If they seem too bright, consider testing a lower wattage.
+Some LED bulbs may include a conversion factor on their packaging, indicating the equivalent in traditional light bulbs.

 Opt for warm white

-You can buy LED light bulbs that are deliberately designed to give off a warm white light, and this will usually be obvious on the labelling.
-Alternatively, you could try compact fluorescent lamps (CFL) instead.
-These are less efficient than LEDs (but still considerably more efficient than traditional incandescent bulbs) but give of a warmer, diffused light.
+If you prefer the warmer tone, you can purchase LED light bulbs intentionally designed to emit a warm white light, usually indicated on the label.
+Another option is compact fluorescent lamps (CFL), which, while less efficient than LEDs (still more efficient than incandescent bulbs), provide a warmer, diffused light.

 Check the positioning

-We often see offices which have strip lighting throughout the room or building, meaning that lighting is quite intense for employees.
-Often it is more comfortable to have task lighting, wherein lights are placed to illuminate specific areas of the room and create a more ambient environment.
-This can be done through minimising ceiling lights and adding in desk lamps, or you can change the positioning of your ceiling lights.
+In many offices, strip lighting is commonly used throughout the entire space, creating intense lighting for employees.
+However, a more comfortable alternative is task lighting, where lights are strategically placed to illuminate specific areas, fostering a more ambient environment.
+This can be achieved by reducing ceiling lights and incorporating desk lamps, or by adjusting the positioning of ceiling lights.

-This can also be beneficial in other kinds of workplaces.
-In manufacturing businesses or warehouses, for instance, you will need to ensure that areas where machinery is used is well-lit for health and safety reasons, but you may not need the whole space to be brightly lit constantly.
+This approach is not exclusive to offices and can be advantageous in various workplaces.
+In manufacturing businesses or warehouses, for example, it’s crucial to ensure well-lit areas where machinery is used for health and safety reasons.
+Still, the entire space may not need constant intense lighting.

 Make use of technology

-In some workplaces lights are left on throughout the day, even during the daylight hours.
-If this is the case in your workplace, we’d recommend only using lights when they are needed to reduce the issues caused by too bright lights.
+In certain workplaces, lights are often left on all day, even when natural daylight is available.
+If this is the case in your workplace, we recommend using lights only when necessary to address issues related to excessive brightness.

 You might also like…